ggomez-CU/Heimdallr/docs/index.rst

   over an AES-encrypted network.
 Typically one client would interface with the instrument drivers, while the other clients can be used to monitor or adjust experiments remotely.
 - **Autmoatic Rich Logging:** Because Heimdallr's core use-case concerns scientific experiments, robust and thorough logging is crucial.
-Heimdallr automates this via the[pylogfile](https://pypi.org/project/pylogfile/). library and records every command sent to the instruments.
-Logs can be saved in the binary and open-source HDF format, which can be viewed and analyzed usign the `lumberjack` command line tool.
+Heimdallr automates this via the `pylogfile`_ library. library and records every command sent to the instruments.
+Logs can be saved in the binary and open-source HDF format, which can be viewed and analyzed usign the :code:`lumberjack` command line tool.
 - **Ease of Creating New Drivers:** The instrument category classes automate much of the work involved in creating a driver, meaning you only need to focus on finding the right SCPI commands to create any new drivers you need.